 If you're debating whether or not to get a body moisturizer with added SPF, keep in mind that your clothes only provide an SPF level of about 3.
 Using an anti-aging moisturizer with sunscreen can help protect your skin and fight the signs of aging.

-To learn more about the benefits of anti-aging moisturizers and other skin care products, see the links on the next page.
+To learn more about the benefits of anti-aging moisturizers and other skin care products, see the links below.

 Related HowStuffWorks Articles

 - American Academy of Dermatology.
 "Cosmeceutical Facts and Your Skin."
 2009.
 (Sept.
 12, 2009) http://www.aad.org/public/publications/pamphlets/general_cosmeceutical.html

 - American Academy of Dermatology.
 "Sunscreens/Sunblocks."
 2009.
 (Sept.
 12, 2009) http://www.aad.org/public/publications/pamphlets/sun_sunscreens.html

 - CBS News.
 "Latest in Eye Creams."
 May 14, 2002.
 (Sept.
 12, 2009)http://www.cbsnews.com/stories/2002/05/14/earlyshow/living/beauty/main508979.shtml

 - eMedicine.
 "Moisturizers."
 Aug.
 28, 2009.
 (Sept.
 12, 2009)http://emedicine.medscape.com/article/1067211-overview